 - Focus on high-value activities.

-- As soon as possible, finish all the important urgent tasks.
+- Focus on and finish all the important, urgent tasks.
 (These are the ones that would have a major negative impact if you did not get them done.)

 - Start with the end in mind.
 Ask yourself, “What will be the result if I do not get this done today?”